grandparoach/cyclecloud-lfs/readme.md

 cyclecloud import_template -f templates/lfs-103.txt
 ```

-An extended PBSpro template is included in this repository with the option for choose a Lustre filesystem to set up and mount on the nodes:
+An extended OpenPBS template is included in this repository with the option for choose a Lustre filesystem to set up and mount on the nodes:

 ```
-cyclecloud import_template -f templates/pbspro.txt
+cyclecloud import_template -f templates/openpbs-lustre.txt
 ```

-> Note: The PBSpro template a modified version of the official one [here](https://github.com/Azure/cyclecloud-pbspro/blob/master/templates/pbspro.txt)

 An extended Slurm template is included in this repository with the option to choose a Lustre filesystem to set up and mount on the nodes: